hael/SIMPLE/README.txt

 Installation:

-1. Create the directory in which you are going to install SIMPLE (referred here as <simple_path>):
+1. Create the directory in which you are going to install SIMPLE (referred to here as <simple_path>):

     $ mkdir <simple_path>

-2. Unzip the SIMPLE 2.5 tarball in this directory.
-Assuming you have downloaded the tarball in the <downloads> directory:
+2. Unzip the SIMPLE 2.5 tarball in this directory (assuming you have downloaded the tarball in the <downloads> directory):

     $ mv <downloads>/SIMPLE2.5.tgz <simple path>
     $ cd <simple path>